jrburke/module/docs/inlining.md

 **More than one  module in a file**

-For distributing a piece of functionality that was original a set of smaller, private modules for use by others as just a single module with a specific public API
+For distributing a module that was constructed from a set of small private modules.

 ```javascript
 // Some local modules only visible to the current module.